 Roaming on Sky Mobile

-Sky Mobile lets you use your data allowance for no extra cost in 36 European destinations.
-Roaming Passport Plus costs £6 per day for 24 hours and lets you use your allowance in the USA, Canada, Australia, New Zealand, South Africa, Qatar, Switzerland, Thailand, Hong Kong and Turkey.
+Sky Mobile's Roaming Passport Plus costs £6 per day for 24 hours and lets you use your allowance in the USA, Canada, Australia, New Zealand, South Africa, Qatar, Switzerland, Thailand, Hong Kong and Turkey.

 To find out which locations are covered, read our Sky Mobile roaming FAQ.